-Mallorca, or Majorca in Spanish, is the largest of the Balearic Islands, with 554 km of a coastline (345 miles) of sandy beaches, coves and bays right in the middle of the Mediterranean.
-Called ‘the island of calm’, because wind loses force when it meets its imposing Sierra de Tramuntana, Mallorca is blessed with average annual temperatures ranging from 15 to 33 C (59 to 90F) and has an year-round population of 860,000 that doubles in the summer months.
-Palma, the capital and the largest city, has 400,000 inhabitants, and the rest of the population is spread in the many villages around the island.
+Mallorca, or Majorca in Spanish, is the largest of the Balearic Islands, with 554 km of coastline (345 miles) of sandy beaches, coves and bays right in the middle of the Mediterranean.
+Called ‘the island of calm’, because the wind loses force when it meets the imposing Sierra de Tramuntana, Mallorca is blessed with average annual temperatures ranging from 15 to 33 C (59 to 90F) and has a year-round population of 860,000 that doubles in the summer months.
+Palma, the capital and the largest city, has 400,000 inhabitants; the rest of the population is spread between the many villages throughout the island.

-Driving with Margot, it became clear that Mallorca caters to an upscale crowd: no neon signs, no major billboards on the roads, no MCDonalds or Burger Kings (or their European equivalents) in sight.
-The buildings were limited in height, only in Palma I saw tall buildings.
-The overall impression was one of well-kept proportions and discreet elegance, with lots of green everywhere.
+Driving with Margot, it became clear that Mallorca caters to an upscale crowd: there were no neon signs, no major billboards on the roads, no MCDonalds or Burger Kings (or their European equivalents) in sight.
+The buildings were limited in height; only in Palma did I see tall buildings.
+The overall aesthetic was one of well-kept proportions and discreet elegance, with lots of green everywhere.

-We had breakfast with fresh local specialties (my friend eats only fresh food, which may explain why I lost weight while there) in one of the few open restaurants in winter in the marina near her place.
+We had breakfast with fresh local specialties (my friend only eats fresh food – which may explain why I lost weight while there) – at one of the few restaurants still open in winter at the marina, near her place.
 Mallorca offers some of the best finger-food in the Mediterranean, and its cuisine – based on pork, fish and vegetables – is famously healthy.

-The marina complex was mostly closed, the mega yachts with German and English flags looked empty other than for few local workers washing them.
-The high-end boutiques nearby were all closed as well, but the nice weather had already attracted few blonde and tall people to the tables near us.
-They spoke German in that hush tone the super rich adopt when in public, almost hard to hear.
-“Come summer, this place will have more Germans than Berlin”, joked Margot.
+The marina complex was mostly closed; the mega-yachts flying German and English flags looked empty, other than for a few local workers who were washing them.
+The high-end boutiques nearby were all closed, but the nice weather had already attracted a few tall and blonde people to the tables near us.
+They spoke German in that hushed tone that the super rich adopt when in public, almost hard to hear.
+“Come summer, this place will have more Germans than Berlin,” Margot joked.
 I believed her.

-“Mallorca is big”, she explained, while telling me what we were eating.
+“Mallorca is big,” she explained, while telling me what we were eating.
 “It’s not only Palma, there’s a lot to see here.
-And each place has its own character”.
-In the next few days, I was going to be introduced to those places by an insider – how lucky of me!
+And each place has its own character.”
+In the next few days, I was going to be introduced to those places by an insider – what luck!
 What I saw left me totally smitten.

 Palma de Mallorca

 Palma stretches for 20 km around a magnificent bay with a busy port.
-The city combines a well-preserved old town with historic sites, palaces (the Spanish royal family summers in one of them) and monuments, with a modern zone with excellent hotels, services, avenues and upscale shopping.
-I liked Hotel Mama Palma de Mallorca, a 5-star hotel with a great location, but there are many types of accommodations all over Palma for every budget (book ahead in the summer).
+The city combines a well-preserved old town with historic sites, palaces (the Spanish royal family summers in one of them) and monuments with a modern zone that boasts excellent hotels, services, avenues and upscale shopping.
+I liked Hotel Mama Palma de Mallorca, a 5-star hotel with a great location, but there are many types of accommodations all over Palma for every budget (book ahead in the summertime).

 The West Coast – Sóller, Valldemossa, Deià, Port d’Andratx

-Leaving Palma towards the west of Mallorca is like entering life in a previous century: no big cities, no skyscrapers, no major highways, just stone farmhouses dotting the landscape here and there – and many orange trees.
-We passed centuries-old stone villages built on steep hills, some faced the sea and offering gorgeous views.
-Small signs on the curvy narrow roads pointed to hotels and restaurants, but nothing too flashy.
-“They must have a very strict building code here”, I pointed out to Margot, who was driving.
+Leaving Palma towards the west of Mallorca is like entering life in a previous century: no big cities, no skyscrapers, no major highways, just stone farmhouses dotting the landscape – and many orange trees.
+We passed centuries-old stone villages built on steep hills, some of which faced the sea and offered gorgeous views.
+Small signs on the curvy and narrow roads pointed to hotels and restaurants, but nothing too flashy.
+“They must have a very strict building code here,” I pointed out to Margot, who was driving.
 “Yes, they do.
-You can’t change a window without approval”.
+You can’t change a window without approval.”

 The first village we visited was Sóller.
-The sun was high on the sky by mid-day when we got there, we left our coats in the car to walk.
+The sun was high in the sky by mid-day when we got there and we left our coats in the car to walk.
 Margot alluded to a place in town where she had eaten with her late husband, years before.
-“I still can’t believe he’s gone”, she confided, almost in tears.“Neither can I”, I replied, meaning every word.
-We walked holding each other’s arm in silence, hearing the sound of our boots on the cobblestones, passing by low houses opening to charming back gardens.
+“I still can’t believe he’s gone,” she confided, almost in tears.“Neither can I,” I replied, meaning every word.
+We walked holding each other’s arm in silence, hearing the sound of our boots on the cobblestones, passing by low-standing houses that opened to lush back gardens.

-Sóller sits elegantly in a valley with an abundance of orange and other citrus fruits trees – I never saw so many fruits in one single tree!
-The town is connected to Palma by a 2,900-metre tunnel carved on the mountains of the Sierra de Tramuntana, a daring work that local skeptics of the time deemed impossible.
-It took 4 years to be finished, but in 1912 the 27 km journey became a reality, and ever since then a railway train drawn by an electric engine makes the journey between Palma and Sóller in 1 hour, when before it could only be made by sea!
-Sóller is also linked to its sea port by a tram carrying passengers on a 5 km (3.1 miles) journey to the coast.
-The beach is in the bay itself, and in the summer boats take visitors to nearby islands.
+Sóller sits elegantly in a valley with an abundance of orange and other citrus fruit trees – I never saw so many fruits on a single tree!
+The town is connected to Palma by a 2,900-metre tunnel carved into the mountains of the Sierra de Tramuntana, a daring work that local skeptics of the time deemed impossible.
+It took 4 years to be finished, but in 1912 the 27 km journey became a reality; ever since then a railway train drawn by an electric engine makes the journey between Palma and Sóller in 1 hour, when before it could only be made by sea!
+Sóller is also linked to its sea port by a tram carrying passengers on a 5 km (3.1 mile) journey to the coast.
+The beach is on the bay itself, and in the summer, boats take visitors to nearby islands.

-Had we stayed in Sóller, I’d have missed Valldemossa, a charming mountain town 400 m (1,637 feet) above sea level with only 2,000 inhabitants year round and well-preserved pink-color stone houses.
-We left the car in an almost-empty public parking lot and walked narrow streets filled with charming boutiques of local food and art crafts, restaurants and bars (most closed for the winter).
+Had we stayed in Sóller, I’d have missed Valldemossa, a charming mountain town 400 m (1,637 feet) above sea level with only 2,000 inhabitants year round and well-preserved pink stone houses.
+We left the car in an almost-empty public parking lot and walked narrow streets filled with charming boutiques of local food and crafts, restaurants and bars, most closed for the winter.
 We entered one with a smiling German lady by the door, and while Margot talked to her I took pictures from her back window overlooking the town’s red roofs.
-From there it was clear that everything had been built around a church at the top, all surrounded by olive and almond trees terraces sloping down the hill.
+From there it was clear that everything had been built around a church at the top, all surrounded by olive and almond tree terraces sloping down the hill.
 I sent a picture to my daughter in London.

 This quaint small town sits in the middle of a green hill of olive and almond trees going down all the way to the sea.
 We reached it at the end of a narrow mountain road so curvy that I got dizzy, but the trip was well-worth it: picturesque red houses, stone steps descending towards a sea cove, breathtaking views of the sea everywhere.
 A small hamlet town nearby – Llucalcari – some 85 m (278 feet) above the sea and accessible only by foot, is an idyllic image of Mallorca I will always keep in my mind.
-Tiny Deià has many high-class hotels and starred Michelin restaurants; we stopped many times along the way to take pictures and to take in the fresh air.
+Tiny Deià, on the other hand, has many high-class hotels and starred Michelin restaurants.
+We stopped many times along the way to take pictures and to take in the fresh air.
 It all felt unreal, like being in a movie: the silence, the sun, the blue waters of the Mediterranean.
-Like a book by Proust.
+Like in a book by Proust.

 It was raining and windy when we went to Port d’Antratx, an old commercial fishing port considered one of the most beautiful sites in Mallorca.
-Margot wanted me to see it, before leaving for the US, but that day most stores and restaurants were closed, due to bad weather.
-We walked the empty downtown streets, taking shelter from the wind in two high-end boutiques – one owned by a talkative German lady, the other by a tall and blonde Scandinavian girl in her 20’s who clearly knew she was beautiful.
+Margot wanted me to see it before I left for the US, but that day most stores and restaurants were closed, due to bad weather.
+We walked the empty downtown streets, taking shelter from the wind in two high-end boutiques – one owned by a talkative German lady, the other by a tall, blonde Scandinavian girl in her 20’s who clearly knew she was beautiful.
 On the port, the wind tossed the boats as if they were small toys.
-On the slopes surrounding the bay, construction was going on all the way to the top, had not even stopped for the rain.
-“I hope they don’t overbuild here”, said Margot, looking concerned.
+On the slopes surrounding the bay, construction was going on all the way to the top, and had not stopped for the rain.
+“I hope they don’t overbuild here,” said Margot, looking concerned.
 I agreed, and told her about a BBC program I had recently watched – Amazing Houses of the Mediterranean – showing a house in Port d’Andratx that had impressed me, a modern, all-glass structure belonging to an English couple.
-“I know”, she replied.
-“The Spanish cannot buy here, too expensive for them”.
+“I know,” she replied.
+“The Spanish cannot buy here, it’s too expensive for them.”